 If you want to sit back, relax, and enjoy the best view in the city without having to worry about mold on your boat then you need an Eva-Dry boat dehumidifier.

 The Eva-Dry E-500 High Capacity Renewable Dehumidifier series is perfect for a 500 cubic foot space, such as your boat cabin.
 It’s a compact dehumidifier that is renewable, cordless, requires no batteries, and will not require recharging for 30-60 days.
 Because of this, this unit is silent and discreet.
 It absorbs damaging excess moisture from the air and traps it in silica gel beads, making it perfect to fight mold growth.

-If you’re planning on living on a boat, remember, it’s a fun adventure that, when done right, will lead to many happy times with your friends and family.
+If you’re planning on living full time on a boat, remember, it’s a fun adventure that, when done right, will lead to many happy times with your friends and family.
 So make sure you follow these tips for living on a boat before you take the plunge.